Riley-Grindle/txome_refinement/.github/CONTRIBUTING.md

 If you're not used to this workflow with git, you can start with some [docs from GitHub](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests) or even their [excellent `git` resources](https://try.github.io/).

 ## Tests

-You can optionally test your changes by running the pipeline locally.
-Then it is recommended to use the `debug` profile to receive warnings about process selectors and other debug info.
-Example: `nextflow run . -profile debug,test,docker --outdir <OUTDIR>`.

 When you create a pull request with changes, [GitHub Actions](https://github.com/features/actions) will run automatic tests.
 Typically, pull-requests are only fully reviewed when these tests are passing, though of course we can help out before then.